dbj-systems/dbj--nanolib/valstat.md

     {} /* empty */
   } ;
 ```
 To use the preferred style always is important for code resilience.
-It makes cleaner code.
+It also makes cleaner code.
 Here is the same but with `std::nullopt` to signal 'empty':

 ```cpp
 // 'empty' as std::nullopt